 STATUS_UPDATE_INTERVAL - The zmstats daemon performs various db queries related to collecting system statistics that may take a long time in the background.
 This option decides how often this update is scheduled.
 WATCH_CHECK_INTERVAL - The zmwatch daemon checks the image capture performance of the capture daemons to ensure that they have not locked up (rarely a sync error may occur which blocks indefinitely).
 This option determines how often the daemons are checked.

 WATCH_MAX_DELAY - The zmwatch daemon checks the image capture performance of the capture daemons to ensure that they have not locked up (rarely a sync error may occur which blocks indefinitely).
 This option determines the maximum delay to allow since the last captured frame.
 The daemon will be restarted if it has not captured any images after this period though the actual restart may take slightly longer in conjunction with the check interval value above.
+Please note that some cameras can take up to 30 seconds to get a valid image, so this setting should be larger than that.

 RUN_AUDIT - The zmaudit daemon exists to check that the saved information in the database and on the filesystem match and are consistent with each other.
 If an error occurs or if you are using 'fast deletes' it may be that database records are deleted but files remain.
 In this case, and similar, zmaudit will remove redundant information to synchronise the two data stores.
 This option controls whether zmaudit is run in the background and performs these checks and fixes continuously.
-It is recommended you keep this OFF in most systems.
+It is recommended you keep this OFF in most systems and run it manually if needed after a system crash.